 The blood ran wild!

 - Andy Warhol is a particularly bizarre case, somewhere between a subversion and an outright inversion.
 Warhol was absolutely not your typical image of a "proper" Catholic (it's Andy Warhol), but not only was he raised Catholic (in the oft-neglected Byzantine Rite Ruthenian Catholic Church), he was devout.
-So devout, he made an entire collection of paintings on religious subject that he never released them, as he considered them works of personal devotion.
+So devout, he made an entire collection of paintings on religious subject that he never released, as he considered them works of personal devotion.
 So devout, he attended Mass every week at a Latin Rite church, and even converted a few people to Catholicism.
 So devout, he agonized about crossing himself the "wrong" way (Eastern Catholics cross themselves like the Orthodox) in the Latin Rite church he attended.
-So devout, he probably remained a virgin his whole life (he was almost certainly gay, and everyone knows what the Church has to say about gay sex...).
+So devout, he probably remained a virgin his whole life.
+So devout, one of his proudest achievements in life was paying for his nephew's studies to become a priest.
 So devout, in fact, that despite his great and demonstrable devotion he took communion hardly ever if at all, because he apparently didn't believe himself worthy.
 And yet, he was Andy Warhol, iconoclastic artist and owner-operator of the Factory—the biggest den of sin in New York City in its day.
 He is often cited as a great example of a gay Catholic by both secular LGBT rights groups and practicing Catholics.

 - Former Manchester United player Roy Keane.

-- Brian "Q" Quinn from Impractical Jokers recently confirmed that he is an atheist on a Twitter Q&A despite attended an all-boys Catholic High School with the other three Jokers. he respects the beliefs of others and apologized to a fan for making an anti-Christian joke, which led to him admiting his non-theistic beliefs.
+- Brian "Q" Quinn from Impractical Jokers recently confirmed that he is an atheist on a Twitter Q&A despite attended an all-boys Catholic High School with the other three Jokers.
+He respects the beliefs of others and apologized to a fan for making an anti-Christian joke, which led to him admitting his non-theistic beliefs.